 |The grounds of the Little White House are insanely gorgeous.|

-Hemingway House which I wrote about here and The Key West Butterfly Conservatory which I wrote about here are MUST SEE attractions, especially if you are a lover of nature.
-They are both spectacular, fun and rather informative attractions with some of the most beautiful botanical displays I have ever seen.
-And the admission prices are most definitely fair in my opinion.
-They are bargain for the experience.
-There truly are many, many places in Key West you can visit to appreciate the beauty of this island's tropical nature.
-I hope to visit a few more of these gems on my next visit as well.
+We also visited the Hemingway House which I wrote about here and The Key West Butterfly Conservatory which I wrote about here.
+These two places are MUST SEE attractions if you are a lover of nature.
+They are both spectacular, fun attractions with some of the most beautiful botanical displays I have ever seen.
+Also, the admission prices for both places were most definitely fair in my opinion.
+They were a bargain for the lifetime memories we made.

 The beginning and end of US Route 1 in Florida.
 The only other place you will see this is Maine.